wilsonmar/VisualStudio/PerfTest.md

 instantly available drives which are more expensive to rent.

 WARNING: Do not manually edit the .loadtest xml.
-Doing so would result in
+Doing so would result in errors such as:

+ * VS1550084 - run aborted because the .loadtest xml file could not be parsed.
+ * VS1550026 & VS1550027 - too many applications or counters have been selected to run for load test.

 Incremental archival would ensure that back versions of files are automatically saved and available to analyze what changed and to reverse those changes if need be.